sg scan

 - compact: Prints the matches as a single-line JSON array, without any whitespace.
 This is useful for saving space and minimizing the output size

-This flag helps user to inspect ast-grep's internal filtering of files and rules. tracing will output how many and why files and rules are scanned and skipped. tracing information outputs to stderr and does not affect the result of the search.
+This flag helps user to observe ast-grep's internal filtering of files and rules.
+Inspection will output how many and why files and rules are scanned and skipped.
+Inspection outputs to stderr and does not affect the result of the search.

 [default: nothing]